BerkeleyLearnVerify/Scenic/docs/reference/operators.rst

 Temporal Operators
 =======================

-Temporal operators can be used inside require statements to constrain how a dynamic scenario evolves over time.
+Temporal operators can be used inside :keyword:`require` statements to constrain how a dynamic scenario evolves over time.
-The semantics of these operators are taken from RV-LTL [B10]_ to properly model the finite length of Scenic simulations.
+The semantics of these operators are taken from Linear Temporal Logic (specifically, we use RV-LTL [B10]_ to properly model the finite length of Scenic simulations).

 .. _always {condition}:
 .. _always: